 ‘Right, shall we run?’ asked Flush.

 ‘Good idea, leave this to me.
-As a marketing manager I’ve got a way with people.’
+As one of the city’s leading furniture salesmen, I’ve got a way with people.’

 ‘He doesn’t look like people,’ Suds said wearily.

-Flush turned his attention to the creature who was the other side of the room fiddling with some technology.
+Flush turned his attention to the creature who was fiddling with the big machine.

-‘Excuse me mat!’
+‘Excuse me mate!’
 Flush called, attracting the creature’s attention.
-‘Alright son, how you doing?
+‘Alright cocker, how you doing?
 Looking very smart today, you’re putting me to shame.’

 The creature turned his head to them.
 He looked confused and angry at being interrupted.